KoBeWi/Godot-Input-Remap/README.md

 Aside from that, the ControlsRemap has a few other useful things.

-`prefix` can be used for multiplayer controls.
-E.g. if you have `p1_` prefix, the ControlsRemap will use `p1_jump` instead of `jump` action.
+`prefix` can be used for local co-op controls.
+E.g. if you set `p1_` prefix, the ControlsRemap will use `p1_jump` instead of `jump` action.
 This way you can have easily customizable multiplayer controls.
 Use multiple ControlsRemap files to store controls for many players.

-Use `restore_default_controls()` to restore everything to default or `restore_action_default()` to restore one action to its default inputs.
+Call `restore_default_controls()` to restore everything to default, or `restore_action_default()` to restore one action to its default inputs.

 You can use `clone_remap()` to temporarily store curreent input.
 For example, if you have some customized actions, but want to restore them later, you can use `clone_remap()` before going to control settings menu and then `restore_cloned_remap()` to restore the previous controls if the user cancels the settings.

-Lastly, there is `find_duplicates()` method that returns conflicting actions, i.e. action names of actions that have the same key/button assigned.
+Lastly, there is `find_duplicates()` method that returns conflicting actions, i.e. action names of actions that have the same key or button assigned.

 ___
 You can find all my addons on my [profile page](https://github.com/KoBeWi).